HSAFoundation/CLOC/README.md

    Command line options will take precedence over environment variables.

    Copyright (c) 2016 ADVANCED MICRO DEVICES, INC.

 ```

 ## The snack.sh Command

 ```
-   snack.sh: Generate host-callable "snack" functions for GPU kernels.
+   snack: Generate host-callable "snack" functions for GPU kernels.
           Snack generates the source code and headers for each kernel in the input filename.cl file.
 The -c option will compile the source with gcc so you can link with your host application.
           Host applicaton requires no API to use snack functions.

    Usage: snack.sh [ options ] filename.cl

    Options without values:
-    -c        Compile generated source code to create .o file -ll       Tell cloc.sh to generate disassembled LLVM IR -version  Display version of snack then exit
+    -c        Compile generated source code to create .o file -ll       Tell cloc.sh to generate IR for LLVM steps -s        Generate gsn assembly from llc output -version  Display version of snack then exit
     -v        Verbose messages
     -vv       Get additional verbose messages from cloc.sh